-A redundant array of independent disk (RAID) adapter is available for your PC Server 704.
-This PCI RAID adapter enables you to configure a disk array.
+Some PC Server 704 models come with a redundant array of independent disks (RAID) adapter preinstalled as a standard feature.
+This PCI RAID adapter enables you to configure RAID levels 0, 1, and 5 disk arrays.

 Disk arrays use multiple hard disk drives to provide faster input and output rates than a single large-capacity drive.
 Because the files are stored on individually addressable disks, they can be found more quickly during read requests.
 As always, the amount of performance improvement depends on the application programs that you run on the server and the type of array that you configure.
-(See Chapter 7, "Disk Arrays" on page 57 and your RAID adapter documentation for more information.)
+See Chapter 7, "Disk Arrays" on page 55 and your RAID adapter documentation for more information.